 When we look at the business model for OTC retail FX margin trading that is executed by Members that handle OTC retail FX margin trading, as indicated in last year's report, we found a trend that Members whose trading volume of OTC retail FX margin trading with customers is larger use several firms for cover transactions, and conduct marry transactions.
 On the other hand, Members whose trading volume of OTC retail FX margin trading is smaller adopt a white label form, use a single firm for cover transactions, and do not conduct marry transactions.
 The trend of use/non-use of marry transaction mentioned above is also supported by the ratio of trading volume of cover transactions against the trading volume of OTC retail FX margin trading is smaller tend to have a higher cover transaction ratio.
-Additionally, when we look at the total number of business models adopted, there is a trend that Members that adopt a white label, use a single firm for cover transactions, and do not conduct marry transactions decreased slightly.

-Recently, more and more OTC retail FX margin trading operators have provided automatic trading tools and the trading volume of OTC retail FX margin trading with customers executed by the Members that have provided automatic trading tools accounts for approximately 24% (8% in 2015) of the total trading volume of OTC retail FX margin trading operators with customers that were subject to the survey.
-However, when we look at Members that have continuously provided automatic trading tools since FY 2013, the ratio of their trading volume with customers to the total trading volume of OTC retail FX margin trading with customers is approximately 3% (3% in FY 2015), which suggests that, as indicated in last year's report, provision of automatic trading tools has scarcely contributed to the increase of trading volume of OTC retail FX margin trading with customers executed by the Members.
+Although the number of OTC retail FX margin trading operators that provide automatic trading tools remained the same as previously, over the past five years, the number of OTC retail FX margin trading operators that have internally developed automatic trading tools has increased year by year to eight (one in 2013).
+The trading volume of OTC retail FX margin trading with customers executed by the Members that have provided automatic trading tools accounts for approximately 24.7% (24.3% in 2016) of the total trading volume of OTC retail FX margin trading operators with customers that were subject to the survey.
+However, when we look at Members that have continuously provided automatic trading tools since FY 2013, the ratio of their trading volume with customers to the total trading volume of OTC retail FX margin trading with customers is approximately 3.3% (3% in FY 2016).
+In this regard, although the ratio slightly increased year-on-year, as indicated in last year's report, provision of automatic trading tools has scarcely contributed to a specific increase of trading volume of OTC retail FX margin trading with customers executed by the Members.

-When we look at API, although the number of Members that handle OTC retail FX margin trading and have provided API has slightly decreased, the trading volume of OTC retail FX margin trading with customers executed by the Members that have provided API was approximately 23% (18% in FY 2015) of the total trading volume of OTC retail FX margin trading operators with customers that were subject to the survey.
-The trading volume of OTC retail FX margin trading with customers executed by Members that have continuously provided API since FY 2013 accounted for approximately 8% (9% in 2015), which suggests that, as indicated in last year's report, provision of API has scarcely contributed to the increase of trading volume of OTC retail FX margin trading with customers executed by the Members.
+When we look at API, although the number of Members that handle OTC retail FX margin trading and have provided API has remained the same as previously, the trading volume of OTC retail FX margin trading with customers executed by the Members that have provided API was approximately 10.6% (22.6% in FY 2016) of the total trading volume of OTC retail FX margin trading operators with customers that were subject to the survey.
+The trading volume of OTC retail FX margin trading with customers executed by Members that have continuously provided API since FY 2013 accounted for approximately 7.8% (7.9% in 2016), which suggests that, as indicated in last year's report, provision of API has scarcely contributed to a specific increase of trading volume of OTC retail FX margin trading with customers executed by the Members.

-When we look at the impact of OTC retail FX margin trading on the foreign exchange market compared with 263 trillion yen of spot trading indicated by the Tokyo Foreign Exchange Market Committee survey, we can generally say that although there are actually some impacts supported by the decrease in transactions by non-financial institution customers (domestic) into which transactions by Members that handle OTC retail FX margin trading seem to be categorized, the external circulation of OTC retail FX margin trading that reached approximately 168 trillion yen gave a certain impact on the trading volume of transactions by such non-financial institution customers (domestic), as shown in last year's report.
+When we look at the impact of OTC retail FX margin trading on the foreign exchange market compared with 208 trillion yen of spot trading indicated by the Tokyo Foreign Exchange Market Committee survey, we can generally say that although there are actually some impacts supported by the decrease in transactions by non-financial institution customers (domestic) into which transactions by Members that handle OTC retail FX margin trading seem to be categorized, the external circulation of OTC retail FX margin trading that reached approximately 126 trillion yen gave a certain impact on the trading volume of transactions by such non-financial institution customers (domestic), as shown in last year's report.